ioccc-src/winner/faq.md

     make DIFF=colordiff diff_alt_prog # for alt to prog diff
 ```

-Obviously if you want to view the alt code or the orig code you can just open
+Obviously if you want to view the alternate code or the orig code you can just open
 the files as described above.